 *Nutritional Facts are calculated on the Beef Stroganoff and are only estimates.

-- When shopping, keep a running total of what you are purchasing.
+- Savings Tip: When shopping, keep a running total of what you are purchasing.
 When checking out watch the prices and make sure that they are scanning at the right price.
 It’s extremely common to be overcharged at check out.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.